-1. Requires complex control system to regulate the ravel speed of electrodes as well as the sequence of current to provide satisfactory overlapping welds.
-The welding speed, spots per inch and timing schedule are all dependent on each other
+1. requires a complex control system to regulate the travel speed of electrodes as well as the sequence of current to provide satisfactory overlapping welds.
+The welding speed, spots per inch, and timing schedule are all dependent on each other.

-2. Difficult to weld metals having thickness greater than 3mm
+2. Difficult to weld metals having a thickness greater than 3 mm.

-3. Relatively higher current is thus required for seam welding than for spot welding.
+3. A relatively higher current is therefore required for seam welding than for spot welding.

-4. The work pieces to be welded are over lapped sufficiently to prevent metal flowing out from the edges of the pieces during welding under pressure.
+4. The workpieces to be welded are overlapped sufficiently to prevent metal from flowing out from the edges of the pieces during welding under pressure.